1 Day de Carné Twin Rivers Explorer Kayaking Adventure on the Nam Ou and Mekong Rivers

 There are now 7 cascading dams with their associated lakes along its length before it reaches the Mekong, which has further reduced the habitat for the many endangered species in its catchment area.
 Entire villages have been moved to higher ground to accommodate the villagers, who previously had led self sustaining lives along its river banks for hundreds of years.

 Further downstream on the Mekong River is a rebuilt temple, on an island in the middle of the river, called Wat Don Khoun.
 This small temple has a very interesting history.
 In the 16th century the Lao King Setthathirath, who ruled the Lao kingdom of Lan Xang (translation is a “Million Elephants”) from the tender age of 12, built a temple there.
-He named the temple Wat Don Khoun meaning Good Luck Island Temple to pay his respects and say thank you for his war victories.
+He named the temple Wat Don Khoun meaning Good Luck Island Temple to make merit, and say thank you for his battle victories against the Burmese and Khymer Empire.

-He also became King of Chiang Mai in Thailand in 1547.
+He also became King of Chiang Mai (Lanna Kingdom) in Thailand in 1546, returning to Laos in 1551 to ascend the Lan Xang throne after his father died.